mavera12/EHR/Evolving-a-Population.md

 ## Limitations

 Currently the entire set of records has to be stored in memory prior to snapshotting.
 This means that the size of the population is limited by hardware resources.

+The ids of resources are not preserved over multiple exports, this complicates the task of determining differences over time for a given record.
+[Issue 682](https://github.com/synthetichealth/synthea/issues/682) has been created to track this.